tiliarou/tinfoil-1/README.md

 - If using HTTP, ensure that directory listing / browsing is enabled.
 This must be manually enabled with IIS.

 #### I can see the files, but cannot download them.
-- Ensure the url in your locations.conf ends with a forward slash.
 - If using HTTP, verify that you can download the file using a web browser.
 IIS requires you to add a MIME type for NSP (application/octet-stream) before you can download.

-#### Tinfoil Hangs at a black screen when I launch it
+#### Tinfoil Hangs at startup I launch it
-Ensure the network settings (specifcally the IP) are correct.
+Tinfoil blocks on USB wait if you have your switch connected to a PC upon boot, that is not running a USB Nut server.

 ## Disclaimer